Indole test: Performing a test

 Like many biochemical tests on bacteria, results of an indole test are indicated by a change in color following a reaction with an added reagent.

 Pure bacterial culture must be grown in sterile tryptophan or peptone broth for 24–48 hours before performing the test.
 Following incubation, five drops of Kovac's reagent (isoamyl alcohol, para-Dimethylaminobenzaldehyde, concentrated hydrochloric acid) are added to the culture broth.

 A positive result is shown by the presence of a red or reddish-violet color in the surface alcohol layer of the broth.
 A negative result appears yellow.
 A variable result can also occur, showing an orange color as a result.
 This is due to the presence of skatole, also known as methyl indole or methylated indole, another possible product of tryptophan degradation.

 The positive red color forms as a result of a series of reactions.
 The para-Dimethylaminobenzaldehyde reacts with indole present in the medium to form a red rosindole dye.
 The isoamyl alcohol forms a complex with rosindole dye, which causes it to precipitate.
 The remaining alcohol and the precipitate then rise to the surface of the medium.

 A variation on this test using Ehrlich's reagent (using ethyl alcohol in place of isoamyl alcohol, developed by Paul Ehrlich) is used when performing the test on nonfermenters and anaerobes.

 Indole-Positive Bacteria

-Bacteria that test positive for cleaving indole from tryptophan include: Aeromonas hydrophila, Aeromonas punctata, Bacillus alvei, Edwardsiella sp., Escherichia coli, Flavobacterium sp., Haemophilus influenzae, Klebsiella oxytoca, Proteus sp. (not P. mirabilis and P. penneri), Plesiomonas shigelloides, Pasteurella multocida, Pasteurella pneumotropica, Enterococcus faecalis, Vibrio sp., and Lactobacillus reuteri.
+Bacteria that test positive for cleaving indole from tryptophan include: Aeromonas hydrophila, Aeromonas punctata, Bacillus alvei, Edwardsiella sp., Escherichia coli, Flavobacterium sp., Haemophilus influenzae, Klebsiella oxytoca, Proteus sp. (not P. mirabilis and P. penneri), Plesiomonas shigelloides, Pasteurella multocida, Pasteurella pneumotropica, Vibrio sp., and Lactobacillus reuteri.